CodeFluxStudios/astro-frontend/README.md

-# AstroFrontend
+# Astro Bot Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

-## Development server
+# Testing and Building

+### 1. Install Node.js and NPM

+If you haven't [Node.js](https://nodejs.org/en/) already installed, download and install it.

+### 2. Install Angular

+If you haven't Angular already installed, run `npm install -g @angular/cli` to install the [Angular CLI](https://github.com/angular/angular-cli).

+### 3. Installing NPM packages

+If you havent already installed the required packages, run `npm install` **in the project's root directory** to install the required dependencies.

+### 4. Setting up a development Server

-Run `ng serve` for a dev server.
+Run `ng serve` **in the project's root directory** for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding